fwinkelbauer/Bumpy/README.md

 # Bumpy

-Bumpy is a tool to maintain version information across multiple files found in the current working directory using a configuration file which consists of glob patterns and regular expressions.
+Bumpy is a tool to maintain version information across multiple files found in the current working directory using a configuration file which consists of file search patterns and regular expressions.

 **Note:** As Bumpy's behaviour is heavily influenced by your configuration (see below), make sure that your files are kept under version control so that you can easily verify that everything works as expected.